 Whereas condensed milk, you can expect to see around 100 – 130 calories per 1 oz of condensed milk.
 Being that it is sweetened and a concentration of milk, the small amount packs a big punch when it comes to calories.

 But, with all the above so far your simple bubble tea is looking to be around 200 calories, which isn’t too bad at all.
 (Like any good thing, balance is key!)

 Finally, in order to sum up the total amount of calories any typical bubble tea can have, we have to add in the tapioca pearls.
 Assuming you’ve ordered this with your bubble tea of course.

-Tapioca pearls are made of cassava starch, and being made of starch, it’s full of carbohydrates.
-In terms of calories you’re looking around 100 – 135 calories worth of tapioca pearls in any normal sized bubble tea.
+Tapioca pearls are made of cassava starch and is made of starch, it’s full of carbohydrates.
+In terms of calories, you’re looking around 100 – 135 calories worth of tapioca pearls in any normal sized bubble tea.

 Typically bubble tea shops will scoop ¼ a cup of tapioca pearls that translates to the above calorie count.